BAE-JI-WANG/bsp-user-manual/source/devops/en/user-guide-devops-en.md

 ##	Presetting

-1. Set the main project and person in charge for process & release for the service.
+### Set the main project and person in charge for process & release for the service

 1. The service group registered in Portal Service will be shown.
     ![][devops_001]
-    2. You can link the project that manages the service group and set the workflow.<br />
+2. You can link the project that manages the service group and set the workflow.
     The workflow can be composed in three steps for each development phase (development, verification, operation): Approval, Deploy, and Report.
     1. Project mapping
         Source Repository will be automatically created with a service group code when mapping.
     2. Workflow setting
         -   Approval: Link Approval Service to link the approval process before deploy.
         -   Deploy: Composed Build & Deploy procedures can be included.
         -   Report: Deploy report can be simply recorded
             ![][devops_002]
 3. You can set the role of DevOps as a member of the previously linked project.
     1. Role
         -   Leader: Has all rights to Build & Deploy procedures
         -   Member: Has limited rights in regards to configuration menu usage and deploy that requires approval.
     2. Once a role is granted, the permissions to Read/Write Repository & CI services are granted to the relevant ID, and an initial password is sent via e-mail.
         ![][devops_003]

-2. Add Build configuration.
+### Add Build configuration

 Add a new build configuration with “Create New".
 ![][devops_004]

 1. Set Service name / Phase / Project name / Repository Path(SVN) / Build Command(SVN) / Script(Shell) / Target Server / etc.
 2. Routung Check Settings
     In case servers are diversified and support routing, this setting secures service continuity when deploying.
     1. Health Check Path
         Before build and deploy, you can change the file in the server’s Health Check Path, block routing by Load Balancer, and proceed with deploy.
     2. Logic Check URL
         After the deploy, you can check the server connection with the entered URL address, restore the files from Health Check Path, and normalize Routing.
         ![][devops_005]
     3. Search and link the target server list manually entered via SR transfer.
         ![][devops_006]

-3. Check the build configuration.
+### Check the build configuration
 ![][devops_007]

 --------------------------------------------------------------------------------

 ##	Development Planning

-1. Go to the Dev Planning pane by clicking the “Create New” button.
+### Go to the Dev Planning pane by clicking the “Create New” button
 ![][devops_008]

-2. Fill out the form for Dev Planning.
+### Fill out the form for Dev Planning

 1. Select the target service of Dev planning.
 2. Enter the release Target Version.
 3. Enter the development period, title, description, and watcher.
     ![][devops_009]

-3. Link the development issues synced and managed with the project service.
+### Link the development issues synced and managed with the project service

 1. When committing to Source Repository, enter the issue key number of the project service on the first line on Commit Comment and its description after the second line.
 Then its content will be automatically registered as a comment to Issue, and you can trace the relevant content conversely.
 2. Register issues with Commit Log as issues related to Dev planning to check the changed source list on the bottom of the release planning.
     ![][devops_010]

 --------------------------------------------------------------------------------